rayk/conlog/README.md

 ### Opinionated

-I say simple but it really opinionated, so it is not for everyone, you have my permission to hate it.
+I say simple but it is really opinionated, so it is not for everyone, you have my permission to hate it.

 #### Logging